Looking up at treees

 Together, we’ll address the underlying issues contributing to your depression, whether they involve past trauma, life transitions, family dynamics, or grief.
 I’m here to support you in creating lasting positive changes.

-An Integrative, Holistic Approach To Depression Therapy
+An Integrative Approach to Depression Therapy

 You May Have Some Concerns About Depression Therapy…